 A degree in sociology does more than give you a strong, well-rounded educational foundation for embarking upon a wide range of career paths.
 It also provides you with unique competencies that will give you a competitive edge in the professional workplace.
-These include an understanding of social systems and large organizations; the ability to collect, read, and analyze statistical information from surveys or polls; the capacity for critical thinking about social issues and problems that confront our society today; the ability to devise and carry out research projects to assess whether a program or policy is working; and insight into group dynamics, diversity, and human behavior.
+These include an understanding of social systems and large organizations; the ability to collect, read, and analyze statistical information from surveys or polls; the capacity for critical thinking about social issues and problems that confront our society today; the ability to devise and carry out research projects to assess whether a program or policy is working; and insight into group dynamics, varied perspectives, and human behavior.

 Here are just a few careers fields you can choose from with a degree in sociology: